obsidian-tasks-group/obsidian-tasks/docs/How To/How to style buttons.md

 The CSS snippet above shows the buttons with a similar look as in earlier versions of Tasks:

 ![Task buttons with old style](../images/tasks-buttons-svg.png)

+When using graphics, it is also guaranteed that the icons look the same on all platforms.

 And finally, if you prefer simple text-based buttons which would more like links, then [this CSS snippet](https://github.com/obsidian-tasks-group/obsidian-tasks/blob/main/resources/sample_vaults/Tasks-Demo/.obsidian/snippets/tasks-buttons-text.css) shows how to do it: